Lifetime policy reuse and the importance of task capacity: Experiment setup

-\paragraph{Policy spread} An additional metric, called the \textbf{policy spread}, estimates the variability in the policies during the lifetime of a multiple policy approach.
-In both PPO and DRQN, the policy is a function of the parameter space and the observations, and therefore, when different policies are spread widely in parameter space, this does not necessarily imply a wide spread in the policies.
+\paragraph{Policy spread} An additional metric, called the \textbf{policy spread}, estimates the variability in the policies during the lifetime.
+The policy is a function of the parameter space and the observations, and therefore, when different policies are spread widely in parameter space, this does not necessarily imply a wide spread in the policies.
 Therefore, the variability in the policies is assessed empirically by randomly sampling viable observations and determining the selected action probabilities.
 In PPO, this is directly based on the output of the actor-network which outputs a probability for each action $a \in \mathcal{A}$.
 In DRQN, this is based on the $\epsilon$-greedy exploration, which first obtains the action $a_{max}=\argmax_{a'} Q(o_t,a_t)$ and then assigns the probability $1-\epsilon + \epsilon/|\mathcal{A}|$ for $a_{max}$ and the probability $\epsilon/|\mathcal{A}|$ for actions other than $a_{max}$.
 The calculation of the spread is based on the total variation distance, a distance metric for probability distributions, applied to all pair-wise combinations of the policies' action probabilities in an experimental condition.